ericwbailey/ericwbailey.website/source/writing/ham-biscuit-on.md

 - A GPS device indicating it is searching for a signal,
 - etc.

 Big-picture, most these flashing lights means a change in normal operating mode, which further muddies the waters of what the heck is going on in ham biscuit land.
-“Most” is the operative word in the previous sentence, in that not every example is a change in operating mode.
+“Most” is the operative word in the previous sentence, in that not every example actually does indicate a change in operating mode.

 To quote another friend on the Slack: